DavidLeoni/divercli/docs/README.md

 ### Creating databases

-Currently you can create H2 databases which can be empty or already containing Wordnet 3.1 or a sample database called 'sample-lmf'.
+Currently you can create H2 databases which can be empty or already containing Wordnet 3.1 .

 #### Create empty H2 database